ronsperber/PINN/README.md

 $$

 which is the mean square residual comparing $F$ to $0$.
+This approach automatically enforces the initial conditions exactly, leaving the network free to learn only the behavior constrained by the differential equation itself.

 ### Contents of the repository

 - `pinn_utils/pinn.py`: Contains the `PINN` class and `solve` function.
   - `PINN` creates a feed-forward neural network with input, hidden, and output layers.
 Activation functions can be specified per layer.
   - `ode_solve` trains the network to minimize the residual of a given DE, using initial conditions and the supplied `F` function.
-  - `train` is used to take any neural network along with 1 or more datasets and a loss function and train the network based on that.
+  - `train` is a generic utility that can train any PyTorch network on one or more datasets using a supplied loss function — similar to `model.fit()` in Keras, but with full PyTorch flexibility
 - `pinn_utils/de_sols.py`: Analytic solutions for example DEs used in the app.

 - `pinn_utils/ode_meta.py`: Dictionary of metadata for each DE.
 Includes order, parameters, `F` function, analytic solution (if available), and display information.